hofstadter-io/hof/lib/gotils/README.md

 # go-internal - awesome utils from the go compiler

-The Go compiler, whether surprisingly or not, has a ton of incredible code, utilties, and other hidden gems.
+The Go compiler, whether surprisingly or not, has a ton of incredible code, utilities, and other hidden gems.
 Many rely on `internal` packages and so we cannot import them directly.

 This repository contains code extracted from the Go compiler